top of page

 Who can create one?

 The exciting thing about creating an NFT is that given the means, technically anyone can make one.
 To mint a work into an NFT one does need the funds to do so; or more accurately, a cryptocurrency wallet in which to store the NFT and enough of the currency needed to purchase or create it.
-Presently the major (and original) blockchain supporting NFTs is the Ethereum blockchain for Ether coins (ETH), although numerous other platforms now support them as well.
+Presently the major, and original blockchain supporting NFTs is the Ethereum blockchain for Ether coins (ETH), although numerous other platforms now support them as well.

-According to an analyst on Nerds Chalk and the experience documented by artist Jeremy Deller with The Art Newspaper, the cost of minting an NFT in ETH sits typically at around $70-$100 (60-90€).
+According to an analyst on Nerds Chalk, and the experience documented by artist Jeremy Deller with The Art Newspaper, the cost of minting an NFT in ETH sits typically at around $70-$100 (60-90€).

 There are many popular platforms out there that avoid charging a minting fee altogether, though the process can be slower or may incorporate a sales percentage fee.
 OpenSea for example charges a fee of 2.5% of the final sales price of your NFT whilst the actual minting remains free.